serverless-nextjs/serverless-next.js/README.md

 ### Features

+Since we emulate the Next.js routing logic, unfortunately we aren't always at full parity.
 The following shows all supported features or planned features.
 If the checkbox is ticked, it means that the feature is supported.
 Otherwise, it is likely not supported yet or currently in planning or implementation stage.
 Please refer to an item's description for specific details.

 Note that some features may only be on the latest [alpha version](https://www.npmjs.com/package/@sls-next/serverless-component?activeTab=versions).
 If a feature is listed as supported but not working on the `latest` tag, it most likely is in the `alpha` tag.
 If you can, please help us test the latest alpha changes and [submit a bug report](https://github.com/serverless-nextjs/serverless-next.js/issues/new?assignees=&labels=&template=bug_report.md&title=) if you find any issues.
 Thank you!